AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 ---
 # Campaign Web user interface/client console capability matrix {#capabilities-matrix}

-The following capabilities are accessible only from Campaign Client Console.
-Some will be available in a later version of Campaign Web User Interface.
+Key Campaign capabilities are available in Campaign Web user interface.
+However, some settings and features can only be accessed, created, or managed from Campaign Client Console.
+Some will be available in a later version of Campaign Web user interface.

 <!--
 **Homepage**